dansmyers/ProblemSolving2/Exam_Reviews/Midterm_Review.md

 - For example, write a `Book` class with `private` `author` and `title` fields, `get` methods for each field, and a `toString` method.

--Think of other real-world objects that you might use as class
+- Think of other real-world objects that you might use as class templates.
-    templates.